Second body identified as missing Ashland woman

 Prosecutor Chris Tunnell identified the second set of remains during a Twitter video statement, following Grate’s bond hearing, according to the Mansfield News Journal.

-During the hearing, which was broadcast via a Skype video conference, Grate was charged with three felonies — one count of abduction and two counts of murder.
+During the hearing, which was broadcast via a Skype video conference, Grate was charged with three felonies — one count of kidnapping and two counts of murder.
 Ashland County Common Pleas Court Judge Ron Forsthoefel set Grate’s bond at $1 million, citing his lengthy criminal record dating back to 1994, which included a previous abduction charge in 1999.

-During Friday’s hearing, Forsthoefel told Grate if he was able to post his bond, he could not have contact rescued victim and would be constrained to a 9 p.m. to 7 a.m. curfew.
-He would also have a GPS electronic monitor.
+During Friday’s hearing, Forsthoefel told Grate if he were able to post his bond, he couldn’t have contact with the rescued victim and would be constrained to a 9 p.m. to 7 a.m. curfew.
+He also would have a GPS electronic monitor.

 When asked by the judge if he had any concerns about the condition of the bond, Grate said, "No, it sounds fair,” the News Journal reported.